 Bitcoin Price Watch; Here’s What’s On This Morning

-How things are going to play out today is unclear.
-We’re hoping that well see a bit of strength outside of the consolidation action and, subsequent to that, a decent break into fresh highs.

-If this happens, we’ll be ready to take advantage of things as they move.
-If we don’t get this sort of action, it’s not necessarily the end of the world, we’ve just got to make sure we keep things tight from a risk management perspective and that – in turn – we aren’t caught out on the wrong side of an off-trade.
+During the session last night, we were hoping to see some degree of strength in the bitcoin price so as to definitively be able to say that there’s enough in the tank to justify a long-term bullish bias.

+As it turns out, we didn’t really get what we were looking for.
+Things have been pretty volatile, so we can’t say for sure whether the long-term bullish bias is entirely out of the question, but we would like to get some confirmation near term and, in all honesty, we’re getting more of a confirmation to the reverse bias than anything else.

-Anyway, let’s get things moving for the session.
-As ever, take a quick look at the chart below before we get started so as to get an idea where things stand.
-It’s a one-minute candlestick chart and it’s got our primary range overlaid in green.
+Anyway, let’s try and get some levels in place that we can use pushing forward into the session today and see if we can use these levels to put together a bias for this morning.
+As ever, before we get started, take a quick look at the chart below to get an idea where things stand.
+It’s a one-minute candlestick chart and it’s got our primary range overlaid in black.

-As the chart shows, the range that we are looking at for the session today comes in as defined by support to the downside at 11320 and resistance to the upside at 11470.
+As the chart shows, then, the range we are looking at comes in as defined by support to the downside at 10850 and resistance to the upside at 11000.

-We’re going to stick with our breakout strategy for the session, so we’ll look at jumping into a long trade first if we get a close above resistance.
-A target at 11600 looks realistic.

-Looking to the downside, if we see price close below support, we’ll be able to jump into a short trade towards 11200.
+Standard breakout rules apply, so we’ll be looking at jumping into a long entry if we get a close above resistance, towards a target of 11200.
+Conversely, if we get a close below support, we’ll jump in short towards an immediate downside target of 10750.

 The post Bitcoin Price Watch; Here’s What’s On This Morning appeared first on NewsBTC.